Skip Navigation

 New Patent Issued: System and Method to ConductImin_BoneSurgery_Patent Bone Surgery

-Professor Imin Kao, Ph.D (Mechanical Engineering), and Dr. Fazel Khan (Orthopaedics) were recently issued a patent titled "System and Method to Conduct Bone Surgery."
+Professor Imin Kao, Ph.D (Mechanical Engineering), and Dr. Fazel Khan, MD (Orthopaedics) were recently issued a patent titled "System and Method to Conduct Bone Surgery."
 Along with their students, they are dealing with real clinical/surgical problems to accurately reproduce the pre-operative planning to remove osteosarcoma.
 They have developed new and innovative technologies to solve these problems.
 They anticipate these solutions will make a big difference for patients and likely significantly change how many orthopedic surgeries are done.
 Learn more here.

 ONR Grant: Multi-scale modeling of 3D multi-axial compressive failures in unidirectional and woven composites